yuhsianghuang/blog/_posts/2018-05-05-attention-multilabel.md

 ### Thoughts
 - The label node design is intuitive and helps easing the message passing and alleviate the compression.
-- Following the thought of message passing framework, it is easy to imagine have a class-specific readout function.
-This paper, however, includes the class information earlier in the message passing phase which resulting a better class awared message aggregation.
+- Following the thought of message passing framework, it is easy to imagine to have a class-specific readout function.
+This paper, however, includes the class information earlier in the message passing phase which results in a better, class-awared message aggregation.